-Actually, I totally thought that the sweet snack Geppei was a type of Wagashi because it is almost always lined up with Wagashi confections like Manju and Momoyama.
+I thought that the sweet snack Geppei was a variety of Wagashi because it is almost always lined up with those confections like Manju and Momoyama.

-But I looked up “月餅” on Wikipedia Japan and found my thought was incorrect.
-The article says that the confection Geppei is a type of Chinese confection.
-In other words, it was introduced from China to Japan.
+But I looked it up on Wikipedia and found my thought was incorrect.
+The article says that the confection Geppei is of Chinese origin, known as mooncake in English.

-Lastly, let’s see the ingredients and nutrition facts.
-According to the label, with 211 kcal per piece, this Yamazaki’s Geppei cake is made mainly with sweet red bean paste, wheat flour, egg yolk, sugar, whole egg, lard, sweetened white bean paste, starch syrup, mirin, soy sauce, egg white, and butter.
+the Geppei cake from Yamazaki mainly consists of sweet red bean paste, wheat flour, egg yolk, sugar, whole egg, lard, sweetened white bean paste, starch syrup, mirin, soy sauce, egg white, and butter.